tthorntone/AdNauseam-Wiki/Dynamic-filtering---examples.md

 URL: <http://www.cnn.com/2014/10/07/opinion/maynard-assisted-suicide-cancer-dignity/index.html?hpt=hp_c2>

 The article could be read all fine with dynamic filtering.
 Disqus comments were not loaded.
 I noticed the CPU churning and network activity after the page loaded with µBlock disabled.
 This is not uncommon with bloated pages ridden with tracking et al. javascript code.
-Re-enabling µBlock with dynamic filtering turned on, the CPU went to rest.
+After I re-enabled µBlock with dynamic filtering turned on and forced a reload of the page, the CPU went to rest.

 Without µBlock enabled at all, 57 different hostnames were hit, with bandwidth consumption at 2,216,736 bytes.